JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 >$\quad$While she was trying to exit conversation with the odd fellow, he said something that stopped her.
 >>"Doesn't it bother you?"
 He had asked Adalyne.
 When asked what he was talking about, the odd man went on and said,
 >>"That I killed your husband."
+>
 >$\quad$
->$\quad$Surprisingly enough, as stunned as she was it wasn't Adalyne that attacked him first; it was Blaise.
+>$\quad$As stunned as she was, it wasn't Adalyne that attacked him first; it was Blaise.
 It happened so fast, and (what Adalyne now knew was) the demon didn't even use magic.
-One moment Blaise was attacking with a blade of wind, and then her arm was broken.
+One moment Blaise was attacking, and then her arm was broken.
 (Several weeks prior to this, Blaise had come out as trans, to Adalyne's nonexistent surprise.)
-As easy as a snake lies, the demon put her out of the fight.
+Blaise was out of the fight.
 >$\quad$Between the devils abilities scaling evenly to Adalyne's own, and having to defend Blaise on top of that, it was a hard fight.
 Were it not for her child's genius and sacrifice, she would have lost.
 >$\quad$
->$\quad$As Adalyne faced off against the devil, Blaise focused all of has magic into an infinitesimal point in his left hand.
-When he reached the end of his reserves, he committed all the power of his tattoos, leaving them a dull black.
-Perhaps that would have been enough, but he didn't stop there.
-He dug deeper.
+>$\quad$As Adalyne faced off against the devil, Blaise focused all of her magic into an infinitesimal point in her left hand.
+When she reached the end of her reserves, she retrieved the power in her tattoos, leaving them a dull black.
+Perhaps that would have been enough.
+She didn't stop there.
+She dug deeper.
->$\quad$In his rage he dug so deep, searching for every spare scrap of mana, that he began sacrificing the mass of his body.
-First the fat, then the muscle when that was depleted.
-Blaise atrophied before their very eyes. [[Flashbacks/Flashback scenes\|What happened next is beyond summarization.]]
+>$\quad$In her rage she dug so deep, searching for every spare scrap of mana, that she began sacrificing the mass of her body.
+First the fat, then the muscle.
+Blaise atrophied before their eyes. [[Flashbacks/Flashback scenes\|What happened next is beyond summarization.]]
 >$\quad$
 >$\quad$